A terminal emulator is computer software which emulates a dumb video terminal within some other display architecture.

 Modern desktop environments come supplied with a number of terminal emulators already installed.
 In the case of GNOME, KDE, and XFCE (three popular desktop environments), the user is offered GNOME Terminal, Konsole, and Terminal respectively as the default terminal emulator.
 However, this does not necessarily mean that the pre-selected terminal emulator is best suited for your own specific requirements or your hardware.

 There are a large number of terminal emulators to choose from, some offering a huge range of features, others aiming to be frugal with system resources.
-To provide an insight into the quality of software that is available, we have compiled a list of 22 excellent Linux terminal emulators.
+To provide an insight into the quality of software that is available, we have compiled a list of 26 excellent Linux terminal emulators.
 Hopefully, there will be something of interest for anyone interested in exploiting the power of the shell.
-Here’s our recommendations.
+We capture our recommendations in the chart below.

-Now, let’s explore the 22 terminal emulators at hand.
+Let’s explore the 26 terminal emulators at hand.
 For each title we have compiled its own portal page, a full description with an in-depth analysis of its features, a screenshot of the software in action, together with links to relevant resources.

 There are other terminal emulators available of course.
 Some of them are forks of the software featured here, adding little of real value.